ESG data

 Of which, outside audit & supervisory board member persons 2 2 2 2 2

-• For FY2018 to 2020, information is provided on officers as of the end of the fiscal year concerned plus officers who resigned at the shareholders' meeting of the fiscal year concerned.
+• The information listed for FY2019-2020 is the number of corporate officers as of the end of the fiscal year plus that of those who resigned at the general meeting of shareholders of the relevant fiscal year.

 Remuneration